huggingface/blog/benchmark-2021-part1.md

 As you can see, depending on the problem size, the number of threads involved in the computations has a positive impact on the latency measurements.

-Still, for small-sized problems, using only 8 or 16 threads already gives the best performances, the same applies for medium-sized problems where using a single CPU (24 threads) gives the best results.
-Finally, for large-sized problems, the overhead of the cross-socket communication is covered by the computations cost, thus benefiting from using all the cores available on the system.
+For small-sized problems, using only 8 or 16 threads gives the best performance.
+For medium-sized problems, the same applies where using a single CPU (24 threads) gives the best results.
+For large-sized problems, the overhead of the cross-socket communication is covered by the computations cost, thus benefiting from using all the cores available on the system.

 ### Cores and Threads on Modern CPUs

-On our way towards optimizing CPU inference for better usage of the CPU cores you might have already seen -_at least for the past 20 years_- modern CPUs specifications reports "cores" and "threads" or "physical" and "logical" numbers.
+On our way towards optimizing CPU inference for better usage of the CPU cores you might have already seen -_at least for the past 20 years_- modern CPUs specifications report "cores" and "threads" or "physical" and "logical" numbers.
 These notions refer to a mechanism called **Simultaneous Multi-Threading** (SMT).

-To put things simple, imagine two tasks **A** and **B**, executing in parallel, each on its own thread.
+To illustrate this, imagine two tasks **A** and **B**, executing in parallel, each on its own thread.
 At some point, there is a high probability these two tasks will have to wait for some resources to be fetched from main memory, SSD, HDD or even the network.
 During these periods the core executing the task is in an **Idle** state waiting for the resources to arrive, and effectively doing nothing...